Fruit and Foliage Insect Pests

 |0=not effective, +=poor, ++=good, +++=excellent, --=insufficient data.

-a IRAC = Insecticide Resistance Action Committee list; 1A=carbamates; 1B=organophosphates; 2A=chlorinated cyclodienes; 3=pyrethrins and synthetic pyrethroids; 4A=neonicotinoids; 5=spinosyns; 7=juvenile hormone mimics; 11=Bt mircrobials; 18=molting dirsuptors; 21=botanical electron transport inhibitors; 22=voltage dependent sodium channel blocker
+a IRAC = Insecticide Resistance Action Committee list; 1A=carbamates; 1B=organophosphates; 2A=chlorinated cyclodienes; 3=pyrethrins and synthetic pyrethroids; 4A=neonicotinoids; 5=spinosyns; 7=juvenile hormone mimics; 11=Bt mircrobials; 18=molting dirsuptors; 21=botanical electron transport inhibitors; 22=voltage dependent sodium channel blocker; UN = unknown or uncertain mode of action.

-*Restricted use material; pesticide applicators license required.
-OMRI certified for organic production
+* Restricted use material; pesticide applicators license required.
+OMRI-listed for organic production